ch4rmelle/product-landing/README.md

 # product-landing
-This is a mock up for a skincare product line.
+A webpage for a skincare product line.
+The webpage is styled using flexbox.

-Note: It is not responsive with mobile.
+Note: It is not responsive with mobile yet.